Key Takeaways

 Can a school resource officer legally handcuff my child?

-Legally, an SRO can apply handcuffs if it constitutes a reasonable seizure under the Fourth Amendment.
-But "reasonable" is evaluated in context — and handcuffing a non-threatening child for a minor disciplinary infraction is increasingly found to be constitutionally excessive.
-The younger and smaller the child, the harder it is to justify.
+Legally, a school resource officer can apply handcuffs if it constitutes a reasonable seizure under the Fourth Amendment.
+But "reasonable" is evaluated in context.
+Handcuffing a non-threatening child for a minor disciplinary infraction can be constitutionally excessive, especially when the child is young, small, disabled, or not suspected of a serious offense.

 Does it matter that the incident happened on school property?